silogen/kaiwo/README.md

 Kaiwo uses Kueue to manage job queuing.
 Make sure your cluster-admin has created two necessary Kueue resources on the cluster: `ResourceFlavor` and `ClusterQueue`.
 Manifests for these can be found under `cluster-admins` directory.
 By default, kaiwo will always submit workloads to `kaiwo` ClusterQueue if no other queue is provided with `-q`or`--queue` option during `kaiwo submit`.
 Kaiwo will automatically create the namespaced `LocalQueue` resource if it doesn't exist.
 Speak to your cluster-admin if you are unsure which `ClusterQueue` is allocated to your team.

-### kaiwo submit
+### Deploying with kaiwo

+Kaiwo allows you to both `submit` jobs and `serve` deployments.
+Currently, the following types are supported:

+* Standard Kubernetes jobs `batch/v1 Job` via `kaiwo submit`
+* Ray jobs `ray.io/v1 RayJob` via `kaiwo submit --ray`
+* Ray services `ray.io/v1 RayService` via `kaiwo serve --ray`

-`workloads` directory includes examples with code for different types workloads that you can submit with `kaiwo submit`.
-At the moment, Kaiwo can submit three types of workloads to Kubernetes
+The `workloads` directory includes examples with code for different types workloads that you can create.

-- Standard Kubernetes Jobs
-- RayJobs
-- RayServices

 RayServices are intended for online inference.
 They bypass job queues.
 We recommend running them in a separate cluster as services are constantly running and therefore reserve compute resources 24/7.

-RayJobs and RayServices require using `-p`/`--path` and `-t`/`--type` options.
+RayJobs and RayServices require using the `-p`/`--path` option.
 Kaiwo will look for `entrypoint` or `serveconfig` files in `path` which are required for RayJobs and RayServices, respectively.
-Kubernetes Job is the default workload type if no `-p` option is provided as well as when `--type` or `-t` is omitted.

-Run `kaiwo submit --help` for an overview of available options.
-To get started with a workload, first make sure that your code (e.g. finetuning script) works with the number of GPUs that you request via `kaiwo submit`.
+Run `kaiwo submit --help` and `kaiwo serve --help` for an overview of available options.
+To get started with a workload, first make sure that your code (e.g. finetuning script) works with the number of GPUs that you request via `kaiwo submit/serve`.
 For example, the following command will run the code found in `path` as a RayJob on 16 GPUs.

-`kaiwo submit -p workloads/training/LLMs/lora-supervised-finetuning/ds-zero3-single-multinode -g 16 -t rayjob`
+`kaiwo submit -p workloads/training/LLMs/lora-supervised-finetuning/ds-zero3-single-multinode -g 16 --ray`

 By default, this will run in `kaiwo` namespace unless another namespace is provided with `-n` or `--namespace` option.
 If the provided namespace doesn't exist, use `--create-namespace` flag.